Chapter 6: Facing Ourself

 Why do we have to face temptation and guilt?
 Simple answer: God created us this way.

 Have you ever become frustrated over a desire to change, but faults kept getting in the way?
 Then read over the New Testament and focus on how many times the disciples, whom Jesus selected, were wrong.
-(Example of Peter in chapter 2)
+(Example of Peter in our "Grace" booklet)

 Jesus teaches that sin can start within one's thoughts prior to physically acting upon the sin.
 Jesus taught, “You have heard that it was said, You shall not commit adultery.
 But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart."
 Matthew 5:27-28